-- (C) in lieu of the storage rates provided above, and at the option of the towing carrier, storage may be charged according to the motor vehicle's length, including the tongue of a trailer, at \$1.50 per foot or portion thereof. - (D) For purposes of this rule, storage charges may be assessed for each 24-hour period or any portion of a 24-hour period, except when the tow is subject to the provisions of § 40-10.1-405(1)(c)(I), C.R.S.
+- (D) not bill more than the reasonable time necessary to perform the tow at hourly rates for one tow truck and driver, plus the towing carrier's actual and reasonable cost of recovery equipment and labor in excess of one tow truck and driver, plus an additional twenty-five percent of those actual and reasonable costs; - (E) provide the authorized or interested person of the motor vehicle documentation of the actual and reasonable costs billed in excess of one hour for any tow truck and driver for such tow, upon request; and - (F) not, under any circumstances, bill rates and charges provided in paragraph (b) for a PPI tow. - (d) Storage for nonconsensual and law enforcement-ordered tows. - (I) Storage charges shall not exceed the following maximum rates, based on a 24-hour period, for the following weight classifications: - (A) \$39.18 for motor vehicles with a GVWR of less than or equal to 10,000 pounds; - (B) \$48.32 for motor vehicles with a GVWR greater than 10,000 pounds; or - (C) in lieu of the storage rates provided above, and at the option of the towing carrier, storage may be charged according to the motor vehicle's length, including the tongue of a trailer, at \$1.50 per foot or portion thereof. - (D) For a Commercial PPI or law enforcement-ordered tow, storage charges may be assessed for each 24-hour period or any portion of a 24-hour period.
 The 24-hour time period commences when the motor vehicle enters the towing carrier's storage facility.
-The second day of storage, for purposes of charges, shall not begin until 24 hours after the motor vehicle entered the towing carrier's storage facility. - (E) If a tow is subject to the provisions of § 40-10.1-405(1)(c)(I), C.R.S., storage charges must be prorated, on an hourly basis, with the combined hourly rate not to exceed to maximum rate for an entire 24-hour period. - (II) The storage charges shall be adjusted for inflation annually, starting March 15, 2022, and effective March 15 of each year thereafter, based upon the annual percentage change in the United States Bureau of Labor Statistics Consumer Price Index Denver-Aurora-Lakewood, as published by the Colorado Department of Local Affairs for the immediately preceding calendar year.
+The second day of storage, for purposes of charges, shall not begin until 24 hours after the motor vehicle entered the towing carrier's storage facility. - (E) For a Residential PPI, storage charges must be prorated, on an hourly basis, with the combined hourly rate not to exceed the maximum rate for an entire 24-hour period. - (II) The storage charges shall be adjusted for inflation annually, starting March 15, 2022, and effective March 15 of each year thereafter, based upon the annual percentage change in the United States Bureau of Labor Statistics Consumer Price Index Denver-Aurora-Lakewood, as published by the Colorado Department of Local Affairs for the immediately preceding calendar year.
 These adjustments shall be compounded annually.
-For reference by towing carriers and the general public, the Commission will post a notice on its website by March 15 of each year reporting the annual inflation adjustments applicable pursuant to this rule. - (III) Storage charges shall not be charged, collected, or retained for any time during which garage keeper's liability insurance coverage is not kept in force. - (IV) For tows originating from private property, only the first 24 hours of storage, prorated on an hourly basis, may be assessed until such time as the notification, pursuant to § 42-4-2103, C.R.S., has been completed. - (V) Storage charges after the tow and storage of an abandoned motor vehicle subject to Part 21 of Title 42, C.R.S., shall not be accumulated beyond 120 days after the notification has been completed, pursuant to § 42-4-2103, C.R.S. - (e) For nonconsensual and law enforcement-ordered tows, the maximum additional charge for release of a motor vehicle from storage at any time other than the towing carrier's business hours is \$86.19.
-The release charge shall be adjusted for inflation annually, starting March 15, 2022, and effective March 15 of each year thereafter, based upon the annual percentage change in the United States Bureau of Labor Statistics Consumer Price Index - Denver-Aurora-Lakewood, as published by the Colorado Department of Local Affairs for the immediately preceding calendar year.
-These adjustments shall be compounded annually.
-For reference by towing carriers and the general public, the Commission will post a notice on its website by March 15 of each year reporting the annual inflation adjustments applicable pursuant to this rule. - (f) Noncompliance.
-If a tow is performed, or storage is provided, in violation of state statute or Commission rule, the towing carrier may not charge or retain any fees or charges for the services it performs.
-Any motor vehicle that is held in storage must be released, without charge, to an authorized or interested person.
-Any money collected must be returned to the authorized or interested person of the motor vehicle. - (g) Abandoned motor vehicles.
+For reference by towing carriers and the general public, the Commission will post a notice on its website by March 15 of each year reporting the annual inflation adjustments applicable pursuant to this rule. - (III) Storage charges shall not be charged, collected, or retained for any time during which garage keeper's liability insurance coverage is not kept in force. - (IV) For tows originating from private property, only the first 24 hours of storage, prorated on an hourly basis, may be assessed until such time as the notification, pursuant to § 42-4-2103, C.R.S., has been completed.
+Storage fees may not be assessed retroactively once notification has been completed, except for the first 24 hours of storage.